GoPro: HERO+

 In October 2015, GoPro released its third entry level camera: GoPro HERO+.
 This camera is the same as the previous HERO+LCD with its 1080p 60 fps / 720p 60 fps video resolution, 8 MP / 5 fps burst photo resolution, built-in Wi-Fi and Bluetooth, waterproof up to 40 m and other modes like Superview, Auto Low Light, QuikCapture and Timelapse mode which automatically captures photos at set time intervals from 0.5 to 60 seconds.
 However, it does not have an LCD built-in touchscreen display and it is slightly lighter than HERO+LCD.
 The HERO+ weighs 123 g whereas the HERO+LCD weighs 127 g.
 The housing also remained the same.

 HERO5

 HERO5 Black and HERO5 Session were introduced in September 2016.
 They are waterproof up to 10 m, support 4K video recording at up to 30 fps and 1080p at up to 120 fps, automatic upload of footage to cloud and voice controls.

 HERO6

 The HERO6 Black was introduced on September 28, 2017.
 The camera is waterproof up to 10 m, supports 4K HEVC video recording at up to 60 fps and 1080p at up to 240 fps, automatic upload of footage to cloud, voice controls and 5 GHz Wi-Fi.
-It was the first GoPro sporting GoPro's custom system on a chip (SoC) the GP1.
+It was the first GoPro sporting GoPro's custom SoC the GP1.